-The full-time Diploma programme is run over one-year with three syllabus units taught over three terms in daily classes Monday to Friday from October 2014 till July 2015.
-The part-time Certificate programme is run over a year and a half with two syllabus units taught over four terms in one evening and one Saturday between October 2014 and December 2015.
+The full-time Diploma programme is normally run over one-year with three syllabus units taught over three terms in daily classes Monday to Friday.
+The part-time Certificate programme comprises two syllabus units and can be taken over four terms with one evening and one Saturday weekly.

 Mode of Attendance: Full Time or Part Time

 The mode of delivery and duration/intensity of courses is flexible.
 Further details of the kinds of courses being offered in January 2015 are available from the Course Convener, Ms Jaehee Cho.

 Tel: +44 (0)20 7898 4275

 The Diploma in Communicative Korean programme at SOAS Language Centre in London is designed to prepare students with no previous knowledge of Korean to live and work in a Korean-speaking environment.

 Complete beginners all apply directly for entry to Unit 1.
 Non-beginners should contact the Programme Convener, Ms Jaehee Cho, to arrange an assessment interview.